Monster Prom: Plot

 The players are presented as students within Spooky High, a high school in a world inhabited by monsters.
-They are given a time limit of three weeks in order to convince their chosen love interest to take them to prom.
+They are given a time limit of six weeks in order to convince their chosen love interest to take them to prom.
 The game's plot changes with each new playthrough, giving players a unique sequence of events, dialogue and endings, depending on their choices.
 The four player characters are Oz, the personification of fear; Amira Rashid, a fire djinn; Brian Yu, a zombie; and Vicky Schmidt, a Frankenstein's monster, although the names and pronouns of the characters can be changed before playing.
 The six monsters available to romance are Scott Howl, a werewolf; Liam de Lioncourt, a vampire; Vera Oberlin, a gorgon; Damien LaVey, a fire demon; Polly Geist, a ghost; and Miranda Vanderbilt, a mermaid.
 Second Term introduces two new monsters to romance: Zoe, an Eldritch monster; and Calculester Hewlett-Packard, a computer robot.

 The majority of the game's humor is very Western-influenced, consisting of many pop culture references, banter-based dialogue, self-referential commentary on monster fiction, and light satirical themes.
 The game has over 1,300 possible events and 47 secret endings.

 Development

-On 25 November 2016 the game successfully completed a Kickstarter campaign raising funds through 1,592 backers.
+On 25 November 2016, the game successfully completed a Kickstarter campaign raising funds through 1,592 backers.
 The campaign raised just over €32,000, quadruple the intended goal of €8,000.
 The additional funding allowed for more content such as endings, items, and characters.
 A roster of notable voice actors was assembled to portray the cast, including Arin Hanson, Dan Avidan, Nathan Sharp, Cristina Valenzuela, Sarah Anne Williams, Christine Marie Cabanos, Danielle McRae, Erika Ishii and others.
-On 14 February 2018 the developers announced the game's release via a teaser trailer, and the game was released on 27 April 2018 on Steam for Windows, Mac OS, and Linux.
+On 14 February 2018, the developers announced the game's release via a teaser trailer, and the game was released on 27 April 2018 on Steam for Windows, Mac OS, and Linux.
 The Second Term expansion DLC, which was a stretch goal of the Kickstarter campaign, was released on 14 February 2019, adding additional voice work from Felicia Day, Casey Mongillo, Jacksepticeye, Ross O'Donovan, and Anna Brisbin.
 Language support for Simplified Chinese was added on 23 January 2020.

 On 27 April 2020, to celebrate the 2nd Anniversary of the game's initial release, Beautiful Glitch announced Monster Prom: XXL, which consists of the original game, the Second Term DLC, as well as all seasonal content released throughout the game's lifespan.
 It was released on the Nintendo Switch on 21 May 2020 and on PlayStation 4 and Xbox One thereafter on 14 October 2020.